NXX39

 While there is no hard requirement in any standard that mandates rigorous checking, most implementations do check if the write will eventually overflow the int and either return -1 with an appropriate errno value or some other negative value.
 There is no constraint or recommended practice to check for overflow, but glibc, musl-libc, and many more can and do check for this case and report it.
 We see here that even with purely int-typed writes, we get the same error to happen on these platforms: all of them return a negative integer value.

-What this means, ultimately, is that it is not the type length that matters more, but the actual value!
+What this means, ultimately, is that it is not the type of the length that matters more, but the actual value!

-This proposal cannot change the return value’s type (as that is an ABI break), but allowing a size_t type for the length modifier is actually an improvement to security.
+This proposal cannot change the return value’s type for printf or fprintf or any of its family of functions (as that is an ABI break), but allowing a size_t type for the length modifier is actually an improvement to security.
 Since most implementations are doing value/overflow checking here, being able to pass in a (too-large) size_t directly and letting the overflow checks inherit in most implementations catch it and return a negative number.
 For example, observe the following (too large) string being written, but written in the "typical" way that string sizes get passed to formatted I/O functions like printf:

 #include <stdio.h>